thorncl/MB-PCA-For-SHM/README.md

 The case study described herein explores a data-driven approach to vibration-based SHM for damage identification of the KW51 railway bridge in Leuven, Belgium.

+Due to the volume of data retained for analysis, it is important to note the limitations intrinsic to existing implementations of multi-block PCA.
+Specifically, existing python-based implementations included in the trendfitter and scikit-learn libraries are not well-equipped for big data and multi-block applications respectively.
+These limitations form the motivation for the second key objective in this study.
+That is to say, the capacity of existing python-based implementations for handling big data is limited, thus, a novel approach shall be taken to overcome these limitations.